OF SPIRITUAL FORMATION

 This is a wonderful space for those who have deep questions, concerns, and/or longings about God and religion, as well as for those who are ready to go beyond what they have already experienced and learned.

 The richness of the Deep Shift experience is as much the group-sharing experience that forms over time as it is the wisdom and different voices of truth that inspire us, challenge us, or move us in the way we live and grow in the world.

 Please reach out to Debbie Dunham, Gayle Gottlich, or Fr.
 Jonathan of your interest to learn more - or email us.

 EfM (Education for Ministry)

-Please visit http://efm.sewanee.edu to learn more about EfM.
+Please visit http://efm.sewanee.edu/ to learn more about the EfM program.

 To learn more about EfM at All Saints’, please visit with Jennifer Wickham (firstname.lastname@example.org).